Contact information

 - See the information in the Canvas course syllabus.

 - Check your specific Critical Course Deadlines.
-These dates can be found on the NOVA Online home page, and they are also indicated on your course schedule and on your Canvas calendar.
+These dates can be found on the NOVA Online home page, and they are also indicated on your course schedule.
 Please make a note of these important dates.

 - You must withdraw before the Last Refund Date to receive a full tuition refund.
 This is also the last day to change your grade status to audit.

-- In module/unit 01, you must submit your formal introduction paragraph assignment and class introduction discussion post by your First Assignment Due Date to avoid being administratively deleted from the course without a refund.
+- In unit 1, you must submit your introduction paragraph by your First Assignment Due Date to avoid being administratively deleted from the course without a refund.

 - Your Last Withdrawal Date is the last date on which you can withdraw yourself from the course without grade penalty.